willfindlay/COMP5900T-Notes/notes.md

 #### Tamper-proof
 - how does the system protect the reference monitor, including its protection system from modification?
-   - Multic's reference monitor is implemented by ring 0 procedures.
+   - Multics' reference monitor is implemented by ring 0 procedures.
 Ring 0 procedures are protected by a combination of protection ring isolations and system-defined ring bracket policy.
 The ring bracket policy prevent processes outside of ring 0 from reading or writing reference monitor code or state directly.
 - does the protection system protect all the trusted computing base programs?
    - Multics TCB consists of the supervisor (ring 0) and from ring 1 to ring 3.
 Ring 4 and above are standard user processing.
 Rings 0 to 3 can be considered part of the TCB.
+   - discretionary nature of ring protection makes this difficult
+   - if we compromise one process in TCB, it can undo all ring protection at its ring level
+   - we can say that the TCB is securable, but that its tamper resistance is brittle

 #### Verifiable
 - what is basis for the correctness of the system’s trusted computing base?